College of Business and Economics

 We embrace a culture of striving for excellence, learning, ethical behavior, respect, civility, accountability, diversity, and inclusion.

-Judy Harris, Associate Dean
+Judy Harris, Interim Dean

 Lisa Simmons, Assistant Dean